neurospin/champollion_pipeline/README.md

 # 4. Generate the embeddings

+## 4.1.
+Generate the dataset config files

-Enter the pixi environment containing the champollion program:
+Enter the pixi environment containing the Champollion program:

 ```bash
 cd $PATH_TO_PIXI_CHAMPOLLION